Shanghai's "Brooklyn" — plane-tree-lined street of vintage shops, indie cafés, and fashion boutiques.

 - What is Anfu Road known for?

 - Anfu Road is a short, plane-tree-lined stretch in the former French Concession that has become Shanghai's most popular indie-shopping street.
-Expect % Arabica coffee, design and vintage stores, Brandy Melville, and a wave of new Chinese designer brands.
-Cafes like Cafe Plain and Egg Society draw weekend queues for photogenic breakfasts.
+Expect design and vintage stores, Brandy Melville, and a wave of new Chinese designer brands, with % Arabica a five-minute walk away at Ferguson Lane on Wukang Road.
+Cafes like RAC Coffee & Bar at the Wukang junction draw weekend queues for photogenic brunches.
 It is often called Shanghai's Brooklyn.

 - Is Anfu Road free, and can I pay with a foreign card?